miso-lims/walkthroughs/7-pools.md

 1. For each dilution, press the _+_ button to add the dilution to the pool.
 1. Click _Save_.

-Only pools marked as ready to run will be visible when making sequencing containers (which associate flowcell/SMRTcell Runs with pools).

-## TODO: fixme
-This pool has a low quality library in it and this will be highlighted when adding it to the flow cell.

 ## 8.1 Creating an Order
 Orders are created on the pool to be sequenced, and include the quantity of sequencing required (counted in lanes/SMRT cells), and the sequencing chemistry